Your Biggest Compliance Risk Is the One You Don’t See Coming

 HIPAA requires every covered entity to conduct an accurate and thorough assessment of risks to electronic protected health information.
 This is a federal requirement, not a best practice.

-How often does a Security Risk Assessment need to be completed?
+How often does a Security Risk Analysis need to be completed?

 Best practice is annually or whenever practice changes occur.